Everything has an expiration date except, perhaps, plastic bottles.

 It is also a good idea to know when you could expect issues with appliances that utilize water or gas to avoid additional costly repair expenses should they fail.

 If you don't know in what year your appliance was made, you can go to the manufacturer's website and check how they code their serial numbers, which, with a little effort, will tell you the month and year your appliance came off the assembly line.
-We've included an example in the water heater section as a reference.
+We've included an example in the water heater section below as a reference.

 Also, keep this rule of thumb in mind with all of your appliances: if the cost of a repair exceeds roughly half of the original cost of the appliance or of a replacement unit, you should skip the repair and buy a new one.